-(CAA), born in 1940 and now known as the Federal Aviation Administration (since
+(CAA), born in 1940 and now known as the Federal Aviation Administration (FAA, since

-at Washington National and Chicago Municipal airports.
+Washington National and Chicago Municipal airports.
 It was commissioned for

 Radar Network for Air Traffic Control